RamseyInHouse/scut/docs/content/entries/list-punctuated.md

 - **`%scut-list-comma`**

-Only the list's immediate children are punctuated (`ul > li`): Scut does not presume to know what you might plan to do with sub-lists.
+Only the list's immediate children are punctuated (`ul > li`): Scut does not presume to know what you plan to do with sub-lists.